maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 U-Boot>wdt stop
 ```
 ## Software Reset
-Software reset (1 to 3) is generated on assertion of the SWRST1-3 registers.
+Software reset (1 to 3) is generated on the assertion of the SWRST1-3 registers.
 ### Linux test
 - DTS
 ```